palladius/sakura/README.md

     find . -size +300M | xargs mvto /tmp/bigfiles/   # moves big files to that directory
     alias gp='never_as_root git pull'                # only if u r not root it runs! tellme-time                                      # Tells you the time with Riccardo voice in Italian.
-Brilliant!
+Brilliant! find-duplicates .                                # Tells you files with same size/MD5 in this directory

 ## Credits